autocorr/faust_line_imaging/docs/source/quickstart.rst

    # for all setups (default)
    run_pipeline('CB68', setup=None)

-A list of uv-weightings to use and whether to image the fullcube or a windowed sub-cube may be passed.
+A list of *uv*-weightings to use and whether to image the fullcube or a windowed sub-cube may be passed.

 .. code-block:: python